areas of expertise

 Business Arrangements with Non-Legal Entities

-Frankfurt Kurnit Promotes Top Entertainment and Ethics Lawyers to Partnership
+Frankfurt Kurnit Promotes Top Ethics Lawyer to Partnership

-Frankfurt Kurnit Klein & Selz, PC named Nicole Hyland partner of the firm’s Attorney Ethics and Professional Responsibility Group, and Maggie Pisacane partner of its Entertainment Group, effective January 1st, 2014.
+Frankfurt Kurnit Klein & Selz, PC named Nicole Hyland partner of the firm’s Attorney Ethics and Professional Responsibility Group, effective January 1st, 2014.
+Read more.

 Ethics Roundup for 2013: Six Developments that Affect the Way We Practice Law

 Our work as professional responsibility attorneys over the past year has given us a front row seat to the most bedeviling ethical conundrums faced by lawyers.
 In our final Ethics Alert of 2013, we re-cap six important developments for New York-area lawyers, along with tips for staying on the right side of the line.
 Read more.

 Are Your Pre-Merger Communications with Your Client Protected?